viktor2097/visma-administration/README.md

 ADK_DB_SUPPLIER
 ```

-You can access these fields directly from your instantiated VismaAPI object,
+You can access these fields directly from your instantiated Visma API object,
 ADK_DB_ is removed and the name is lowercased.

 For example: